LaZoark/docker_cuda10.1/README.md

 Open your browser and verify you can connect to `http://<Your IP that runing docker>:2375/_ping`

 Start/Stop:
-Start: docker start docker-remote-api
+Start : `docker start docker-remote-api`
-Stop: docker stop docker-remote-api
+Stop  : `docker stop docker-remote-api`

 ### Build the environment
 In this example, we are using ubuntu16.04.